 The four-day field tour includes stops at major nurseries, packing houses and innovative fruit and nut tree growers in California's Central Valley, hosted by operation managers.
 Participants travel by 8-passenger vans, driven by course instructors.
 See our Fees & Enrollment page for Field Tour fees.

-The following schedule is representative of tour activities and the hosts involved.
-However, as the course evolves, a unique schedule is developed for each tour.
+See the General course schedule page to get a general idea of tour activities.
+However, as the course evolves, a unique schedule is developed for each year.

 Visits and field demonstrations at University of California facilities in the Central Valley